Call Center Quality Assurance: Benefits & Best Practices

 3 Quality Assurance Methods

 QA is a complex process that may become overwhelming.
 Making a specific framework eases the pressure.
-It acts like a guideline for setting call center quality assurance metrics and criteria.
+It acts as a guideline for setting call center quality assurance metrics and criteria.

 - What data do you want to collect?